Professional Counseling Careers

 - Substance Abuse Counseling

-Marriage and family therapists work to assist family members in addressing mental, emotional and communication problems.
-They may counsel individuals, couples, families or groups to help identify perceptions and behaviors that are problematic in a family environment.
+Marriage and family therapists work to assist family members in addressing mental, emotional, and communication problems.
+They may counsel individuals, couples, families, or groups to help identify problematic perceptions and behaviors that exist in a family environment.
 They then work to provide tools to help people better understand and manage familial issues.
-The BLS reports annual average earnings of $51,730 for marriage and family therapists in May 2014.
+The BLS reports annual average earnings of $54,090 for marriage and family therapists in May 2016.